MattMS/my-thoughts/on/working_to_be_redundant/README.md

 ### Documentation

-There needs to be an entry point for someone to start reading and then be directed to solutions as quickly as possible.
+Documentation needs a clear entry point for someone to start learning a system and then they should be directed to the solution as quickly as possible.

 It is more important to know *why* something was done, rather than what it is doing.